swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

         // Iterate over the targets we were given. for target in targets {
-            // Only consider kinds of targets that can have source files. guard let target = target as?
+            // Only consider those kinds of targets that can have source files. guard let target = target as?
 SourceModuleTarget else { continue }

             // Find the first DocC catalog in the target, if there is one (a more